UrQuan1/scummvm/README.md

 conjunction with `--native-mt32`, ScummVM will select the MT-32-compatible map and drumset on your GS device.
-This setting works better than default GM or GS emulation with games that do not have custom instrument mappings (Loom and Monkey1).
-You should only specify both settings if you are using a GS device that has an MT-32 map, such as an SC-55, SC-88, SC-88 Pro, SC-8820, SC-8850, etc. Please note that `--enable-gs` is automatically disabled in both DOTT and Samnmax, since they use General MIDI natively.
+This setting works better than default GM or GS emulation with games that do not have custom instrument mappings (Loom and The Secret of Monkey Island).
+You should only specify both settings if you are using a GS device that has an MT-32 map, such as an SC-55, SC-88, SC-88 Pro, SC-8820, SC-8850, etc. Please note that `--enable-gs` is automatically disabled in both Day of the Tentacle and Sam & Max, since they use General MIDI natively.

 If neither of the above settings is enabled, ScummVM will initialize your device in General MIDI mode and use GM emulation in games with